any search words all search words

 PROTECTED SPECIES

 Aquatonics Ltd are familiar with the legislation protecting rare or threatened estuarine and marine species.
-We currently hold a Licence from English Nature under the Wildlife and Countryside Act for surveying the tentacled lagoon worm (Alkmaria romijni) in the Dart estuary.
-AEC can advise on whether it is necessary to undertake special surveys for the following:
+We have held a Licence from Natural England under the Wildlife and Countryside Act for surveying the tentacled lagoon worm (Alkmaria romijni) in the Dart estuary.
+Aquatonics Ltd can advise on whether it is necessary to undertake special surveys for the following:

 Alosa fallax Twaite shad